Statistics for stochastic processes

 - how to select a theoretical model, including parameter estimation;

 - how to validate the theoretical model by using statistical test;

 - how to forecast and predict the patterns with an estimation of the errors.

-By comparing the results obtained in performing the statistical analysis, the student has to be able to select which variables are most significant among the ones generating the experimental data, and which model better describes the dependence among the observed phenomena, when they are correlated by a temporal evolution.
+By comparing the results obtained in performing the statistical analysis, the student has to be able to select which model better describes the dependence among the observed phenomena, when they are correlated by a temporal evolution.